Yelp/pyleus/README.rst

 Run your topology
 ^^^^^^^^^^^^^^^^^

-Run your topology on your local machine for debugging:
+Run the topology on your local machine for debugging:

 .. code-block:: shell

    pyleus build my_first_topology/pyleus_topology.yaml
-   pyleus local my_first_topology.yaml -d
+   pyleus local my_first_topology.yaml --debug

 When you are done, hit ``C-C``.

 Configuration File
 ^^^^^^^^^^^^^^^^^^

-You can override Pyleus default configuration placing a `.pyleus.conf` configuration file in your home directory:
+You can set default values for many configuration options by placing a ``.pyleus.conf`` configuration file in your home directory:

 .. code-block:: none